 Docker Compose

-• Common containers related information with possibilities for customization of the installation
+• Common containers related information with options to customize the installation.

 Preparing the Environment

 To have a working midPoint environment, more than just one application is needed.
-To address this complexity, we prepared a description file, which can be easily processed - a Docker Compose file.
-This file contains the definition for all parts and also provides the necessary settings.
-The benefit for the user is that it can be "simply run", and the isolated working environment is available for you.
+To address this complexity, we prepared a description file which can be easily processed - a Docker Compose file.
+This file contains a definition for all parts and also provides the necessary settings.
+You can "run" the file and thus create an isolated working environment.

 Docker Engine

-Docker documentation related to installation based on OS:
+See Docker documentation related to installation based on your OS:

 • Linux - Docker Engine